-Management of CoBi
+Management of the CoBi

-Trusted Third Party and Sample Administrator
+Trusted Third Party and Sample Administrators

-Another cooperation partner of CoBi is the Trusted Third Party of the University Medicine in Greifswald.
+Another collaboration partner of the CoBi is the Trusted Third Party of the University Medicine in Greifswald.
 The Trusted Third Party is responsible for the administration of the personal identifying data and is responsible for the creation of a unique pseudonym for each participant of the Biobank.
 In this way, protection of the data of each participant can be ensured.

-The processing and long-term storage of the samples is the responsibility of the contractually bound sample manager.
-The DKMS Life Science Lab GmbH was selected as the sample administrator based on its experience in handling sensitive data and samples and a mature quality assurance concept.
+The processing and long-term storage of the samples is the responsibility of the contractually bound sample administrators.
+The DKMS Life Science Lab gGmbH and the DKMS Stem Cell Bank gGmbH were selected as sample administrators based on their experience in handling sensitive data and samples and a mature quality assurance concept.
 All tasks are coordinated and approved by the CoBi team.

 A list of all essential collaboration partners can be found here.